-We all know that 2020 is a year where we’ve all had to stay at home, for the greater good of society and to the NHS.
+We all know that the past year hasn’t been the greatest for events.
 However, there’s a light at the end of every tunnel.
-And the gloomy boring tunnel which is the reality of lockdown, will soon open up to the satisfying strobe lights of 2021 – and Burnley is going to be one hell of a party when that time comes!
+And the gloomy boring tunnel which is the reality of lockdown, will soon open up to the satisfying strobe lights of summer 2021 – and Burnley is going to be one hell of a party when that time comes!

 Incredible independent festivals such as Burnley Live and Drop the Beat, are renowned for bringing in the very best of local bands, DJs and singers.
 And then there’s nightclubs such as Mode and Proj3kt, who bring in some legendary live acts: from iconic rappers like Wiley to world famous DJs such as James Hype.

 We’ve mentioned some nightclubs, and venues like the fantastic Creative Arts Studio, but there’s many more places to wind-down with your friends and maybe satisfy your hunger whilst you’re at it.

 Firstly, I’d like to introduce you to Ellis’s.
 This irresistible burger bar has just over 10K Instagram followers and it’s easy to see why.
 Their monster-sized burgers (which are all named after famous hip-hop songs) make the perfect treat after a hard day of revision.
 They’re currently doing takeaways only but we can’t wait to get back inside this scrumptious burger joint.

 Another classic town centre hotspot is Illuminati.
 Loaded nachos, loaded onion rings, haloumi fries; they even serve a messy selection of chicken wings for a mere 30p each!
 So, you and the gang can fill your stomachs to the brim without annihilating half your student loan.